 None of these insights in this region or with this data is particularly new for those in the field, however, the ability to interactively explore any dimension of the dataset, at the speed of thought, is groundbreaking.
 Powerful charting and mapping capabilities help draw out insight, in real time, that were otherwise impossible at this scale of data.

 Looking at the historic data is only half the battle.
 While many platforms and tools choke on vast amounts of historical data volume, the real business value lies in predicting the future.
 CPU and GPU accelerated platforms must tie into common data science tooling that can leverage the accelerated capabilities.

 OmniSci connects directly with the JupyterLab platform—opening an array of standard data science tooling that can take advantage of OmniSci acceleration.
-Easily pass a dataset from the OmniSci dashboard into a Jupyter notebook dataframe for further accelerated analytics, using GPU acceleration when available.
+Easily pass a dataset from the OmniSci data science platform dashboard into a Jupyter notebook dataframe for further accelerated analytics, using GPU acceleration when available.
 Resulting predictive datasets can then be saved back into OmniSci for dashboard interaction.

 When looking to estimate production for a new acquisition, users never have to leave the OminSci platform to get the needed insight.
 Using built-in tools, a very large training set can be applied to a particular subset of wells to provide future intelligence.
 The following example shows how predictions for each well are made possible with very little additional work.

 Stay tuned for more on using Jupyter notebooks for this workflow for enabling this with your custom data.
 In a future demo you will see how we generated production decline curves for a set of specific wells that were offered as part of an Acquisitions & Divestitures (A&D) package.

 This last stage ties into statistical analysis that can greatly accelerate how much data can be analyzed for investment purposes.
 No longer are users limited to analyzing small portfolios on their own.